horvathtamasattila/NavigationComposer/README.md

 ```

 ### Example - Onboarding:
 This is an onboarding-like navigation, controlled by a `next` and a `back` button.
-Also an example of how to use `NavigationComposer` with a dynamic number of screens.
+Also an example of how to use `NavigationComposer` with dynamic screen content.
 ```swift
 import SwiftUI
 import NavigationComposer